ucgmsim/Pre-processing/wiki/Rupture-Propagation.md

 The National Seismic Hazard Model follows the lead of Millner, Shaw, and Field (2022)[^1].
-They do not compute the rupture propagation information at any time, and simply determine the set of faults involved (according to Oakley at GNS this information is not available anywhere, and we truly have to work it out ourselves).
+They do not compute the rupture propagation information at any time, and simply determine the set of faults involved (according to Volkert Oakley Jurgens at GNS this information is not available anywhere, and we truly have to work it out ourselves).